Link copied to your clipboard

 If you buy a house in a planned community, it’ll typically be governed by an HOA that was set up and registered as a corporation by the developer who built all of the homes.
 HOAs are created to offer more neighborhood services like pools and parks, and ensure everyone in the community adheres to certain standards.

 Each HOA is governed by board members elected from among your neighbors, although many HOAs hire management companies to help with the day-to-day operations.
-HOAs typically collect monthly fees and special assessments to pay for these services.
+HOAs typically collect regular HOA fees and special assessments to pay for these services.
 If you run afoul of the rules, your HOA may also assess fines.

 However, in each state, your HOA can put a lien on your property if you have unpaid dues or violations.
 An HOA lien can make it difficult or impossible to sell your home, gain access to credit, and it can set in motion a series of events that even results in an HOA foreclosure of your home.